Way-Yuhao/ISLAND/README.md

 Once data is downloaded, run `python main -c CITY`, where `CITY` is defined as above.
 This will generate both timelapses of brightness temperature (BT) and surface temperature (ST).

 ## TODO
-- [ ] Implement file check before computing surface temperature
+- [x] Implement file check before computing surface temperature
-- [ ] Geo-reference our public results
+- [x] Geo-reference our public results
+- [ ] Resolve alignment error
 - [x] Resolve key error for NLCD ocean labels
 - [x] Show comparison with baselines
 - [ ] Implement RMSE in addition to MAE